REgonLevy/shady-crypt/README.md

 // x will be an integer between -2147483648 and 2147483647.

 let y = randInt() < 0;
-// y will have a 50-50 chance of being either 1 (if the number is negative) or 0.
+// y will have a 50-50 chance of being either true (if the number is negative) or false.
 ```

 ## Testing: